-74. In terms of their actual impact and the infringement of the rights of others, the Court is satisfied that the applicants' expressions did not create a significant disturbance.
-They did not delay or prevent either the parliamentary debate or the vote.
+In terms of their actual impact and the infringement of the rights of others, the Court is satisfied that the applicants' expressions did not create a significant disturbance.
+They did not delay or prevent the vote.
 Thus the expressions at issue did not disturb the actual functioning of Parliament.
-The Court notes that, previously in the Hungarian Parliament, walk-outs of the then opposition party members (current majority) which might also be disruptive of the functioning of Parliament, causing delay in the proceedings, were not sanctioned (see the applicants' uncontested submissions in paragraph 37 above).
+The Court notes that, previously in the Hungarian Parliament, walk-outs of the then opposition party members (current majority) which might also be disruptive of the functioning of Parliament, causing delay in the proceedings, were not sanctioned (see the applicants' uncontested submissions in paragraph 34 above).

-75. It is also of note that in the present circumstances the protection of the rights of others and the need to maintain decorum in parliamentary functions fall short of a convincing justification for substantial restrictions on expressive political speech of the highest importance.
+71. It is also of note that in the present circumstances the protection of the rights of others and the need to maintain decorum in parliamentary functions fall short of a convincing justification for substantial restrictions on expressive political speech of the highest importance.
 The offensive accusations directed against the Government's policies did not challenge the authority of Parliament.
-It has not been demonstrated that the impugned conduct undermined the authority of Parliament to ridicule or disrespect.
+It has not been demonstrated that the impugned conduct undermined the authority of Parliament or the authority of its office holders, nor did it expose Parliament to ridicule or disrespect.